pomo-dev/PoMo/README.md

 Command Line Arguments
 ====
 PoMo supports various command line arguments.
-Run `python PoMo.py --help` or visit [PoMo-help.txt](PoMo-help.txt "PoMo-help") for a detailed help message about the different flags that are available.
+Run `python PoMo.py --help` or visit [PoMo-help](PoMo-help.txt "PoMo-help") for a detailed help message about the different flags that are available.

 Notes
 ====